Understand how to organize data from efficient retrieval in Firebolt

 , or GROUP BY

 clauses to minimize the amount of data scanned and improve query efficiency.
+Generally, low-cardinality columns are preferred for the leading positions in composite primary indexes, but high-cardinality columns can be beneficial when they have selective filters.

 If you don’t know how to effectively select a primary index or partition your data, you can use Firebolt’s RECOMMEND_DDL tool to provide automated insights.
 RECOMMEND_DDL